pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 Helm provides a script that you can download and then run to install the latest version:

-1. To download the Helm installation script from their Git repository, from your home directory enter:
+1. To download the Helm installation script from the Helm Git repository, from your home directory, enter:

 `$ curl
 https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 >